reactive-python/reactpy-django/README.md

 ## `templates/your-template.html`

-In your templates, you may inject a view of an IDOM component into your templated HTML by using the `idom_view` Jinja tag.
+In your templates, you may inject a view of an IDOM component into your templated HTML by using the `idom_view` template tag.
 This tag which requires the name of a component to render (of the form `app_name.ComponentName`) and keyword arguments you'd like to pass it from the template.

 ```python
 idom_view app_name.ComponentName param_1="something" param_2="something-else"